Giteesome/idol/README.md

 # idol
-dream of you, of mine, of all of us
+dream of you, of mine, of all of us. it's just like a one of you in a mirror